Starboye-Nii/MyFirstRepo/README.md

 # MyFirstRepo
-My first GitHub repository
-MyFirstRepo/
-  README.md
+This is my first repository created as part of a Github Learning task.